-In a rebound relationship, the person may of endured a difficult break-up, and is seeking the comfort of a new lover to distracting themselves from the pain of the break up.
+In a rebound relationship, the person may of endured a difficult split, and is seeking the comfort of a new lover to distracting themselves from the pain of the break up.
 They also could be trying to convince themselves and even their ex that they are good enough to get into another relationship.

 The main complication about rebound relationships is that when you are in one, you don’t inevitably know about it.
 One of the main reasons people don’t want to consider themselves in a rebound relationship is that it can make you feel used like you are their therapist.
 Our egos can trick our common sense into believing their feelings are genuine when in fact they are not.